Open Daily : 9:00 AM – 9:00 PM | Tuesday : By prior appointment only

 Dementia

-Dementia means cognitive decline that affects daily function.
-Alzheimer’s disease is one cause, but there are many others.
+Dementia means cognitive decline that interferes with daily function.
+Alzheimer’s disease is one cause, but several other conditions may also cause dementia.

 Vascular Cognitive Impairment

-Small strokes, major stroke, diabetes, high BP, and blood-vessel disease can affect memory and thinking.
+Small strokes, major stroke, diabetes, high blood pressure, and blood-vessel disease can affect memory, attention, planning, and thinking.

 Depression, Anxiety, and Stress

-Mood conditions can affect concentration and memory.
-This is sometimes called “pseudodementia,” but the symptoms are still real and deserve treatment.
+Mood conditions can affect concentration, attention, motivation, and memory.
+These symptoms are real and deserve careful evaluation and treatment.

 Sleep Disorders

-Sleep apnea, insomnia, and fragmented sleep can worsen memory, attention, mood, and daytime alertness.
+Sleep apnea, insomnia, poor sleep quality, and fragmented sleep can worsen memory, attention, mood, and daytime alertness.

-B12 deficiency, thyroid disease, anemia, diabetes, kidney/liver disease, infections, dehydration, and medication effects can contribute.
+Vitamin B12 deficiency, thyroid disease, anemia, diabetes, kidney or liver disease, infections, dehydration, and medication effects may contribute to memory problems.

 What to Expect at Your First Visit

-A memory evaluation works best when a family member or close observer is present.
+Memory Loss & Dementia Evaluation in Sector 56, Gurgaon works best when a family member, caregiver, or close observer is present.
 We will ask about the timeline, daily function, behavior changes, sleep, mood, medications, medical history, and safety concerns.

 When to Seek Medical Evaluation